UMdecisionsupport/DecisionSupport2023/DecisionTheory/Medium.md

 #### Part A
 Based on this information, should you ski in the race tomorrow?

+#### Part B
 Compute the expected value of perfect information about the state of your leg.

-#### Part B
+#### Part C
 Compute the expected value of perfect information about whether you’ll win the race.